MumtazMert/tina-try/content/posts/hello-world.md

 ---
-title: Blog 1
+title: Blog 5
 date: 2024-01-15T10:00:00.000Z
 excerpt: >-
-  Welcome to my new blog!
+  Deneme 1 - 2!
 This is my first post where I'll be sharing my thoughts on programming, technology, and everything in between.
 tags:
   - programming
   - blog